Hyperbolic Graph Diffusion Model: Experimental Results

 \subsection{Molecule Generation}

-\paragraph{Datasets} Following the GDSS\cite{jo2022score}, we tested our model on the QM9\cite{ramakrishnan2014quantum} and ZINC250\cite{irwin2012zinc} datasets to assess its ability to learn molecular distributions.
-QM9 dataset is a comprehensive dataset that provides molecular properties for small organic molecules.
-The database contains 134k stable organic molecules with up to $9$ heavy atoms (CONF).
+\paragraph{Datasets} Following the GDSS \cite{jo2022score}, we tested our model on the \textbf{QM9} \cite{ramakrishnan2014quantum} and \textbf{ZINC250k} \cite{irwin2012zinc} datasets to assess its ability to learn molecular distributions.
+QM9 dataset contains 134k stable small molecules with up to $9$ heavy atoms (CONF).
 ZINC250k datasets encompass a total of 250k chemical compounds with drug-like properties.
 On average, these molecules are characterized by a larger size (with an average of 23 heavy atoms) and possess greater structural complexity when compared to the molecules in QM9.
-Following previous works\cite{shi2020graphaf,luo2021graphdf,jo2022score}, the molecules are kekulized by the RDKit library\cite{landrum2016rdkit} with hydrogen atoms removed.
-The statistics of the 2 datasets are given in Table \ref{Statistics}.
+Following previous works \cite{luo2021graphdf,jo2022score}, the molecules are kekulized by the RDKit library \cite{landrum2016rdkit} with hydrogen atoms removed.
+We also report the mean graph hyperbolicity values $\delta$.

-\paragraph{Metrics} We sample $10,000$ molecules using our model and evaluate their quality with the following metrics.
-Fréchet ChemNet Distance (FCD)\cite{preuer2018frechet} evaluates the distance between the training sets and generated sets by analyzing the activations of the penultimate layer of the ChemNet.
-Neighborhood Subgraph Pairwise Distance Kernel (NSPDK) MMD\cite{costa2010fast} computes MMD between the generated molecules and test molecules while considering both node and edge features for evaluation.
+\paragraph{Metrics} We sample $10,000$ molecules using our model and evaluate their quality with the following metrics. \textbf{Fréchet ChemNet Distance (FCD)} \cite{preuer2018frechet} evaluates the distance between the training sets and generated sets by analyzing the activations of the penultimate layer of the ChemNet. \textbf{Neighborhood Subgraph Pairwise Distance Kernel (NSPDK) MMD} \cite{costa2010fast} computes MMD between the generated molecules and test molecules while considering both node and edge features for evaluation.
 It is important to note that FCD and NSPDK MMD are crucial metrics that evaluate the ability to learn the distribution of the training molecules by measuring the proximity of the generated molecules to the distribution.
-Specifically, FCD assesses the ability in the context of chemical space, whereas NSPDK MMD measures the ability in terms of the graph structure.
-Validity w/o correction, we used for fair comparing with \cite{jo2022score}, is the proportion of valid molecules without valency correction or edge resampling.
+Specifically, FCD assesses the ability in the context of chemical space, whereas NSPDK MMD measures the ability in terms of the graph structure. \textbf{Validity w/o correction}, used for fair comparing with \cite{jo2022score}, is the proportion of valid molecules without valency correction or edge resampling. \textbf{Time} measures the time for generating $10,000$ molecules in the form of RDKit molecules.